Hyperbolicity and GCD for n+1 divisors with non-empty intersection: Introduction

 where $(D_i)^I_Q$ denotes the local intersection multiplicity of $D_i$ (for $i\in I$) at the point $Q$.
 We will establish this implication in Section~\ref{hyperbolic}. \end{enumerate} \end{remark}

 Allowing non-empty intersection introduces new geometric and analytic challenges, particularly in controlling the local behavior near the intersection locus.
 A more compelling perspective arises from studying the distribution of a set of integral points, which, in Vojta's dictionary relating Nevanlinna theory and Diophantine approximation, corresponds to the image of an entire curve.
-As previously mentioned, various results have been established for Conjecture~\ref{GGL}, including the case where $X=\mathbb P^n$ and $D$ consists of $n+1$ hypersurfaces in general position.
+As previously mentioned, various results have been established for Conjecture~\ref{GGL}, including the case where $X=\mathbb P^n$ and $D$ consists of $n+1$ normal crossings hypersurfaces.
 However, the analogous conjecture over number fields, namely, the Lang-Vojta conjecture, remains widely open.
 Notably, there are no known results even for $n=2$.
 Nevertheless, Corvaja and Zannier \cite{CZ00}, as well as Levin, Huang, and the second author \cite{HLX}, have obtained results on the degeneracy of integral points in the case of surfaces where $D$ consists of three numerically parallel divisors with non-empty intersection.
 The number field analogue of Theorem~\ref{mainTheorem2} holds and, in fact, extends the results of \cite{HLX}.
-The proof of Theorem~\ref{mainTheorem2} builds on the techniques developed in \cite{HLX} for the surface case, together with a generalization of their main theorem to the setting of a regular sequence of closed subschemes of $X$, defined as follows: \begin{definition} Let $Y_1\supset Y_2\supset \cdots\supset Y_m$ be closed subschemes of a projective variety $X$.
-We say that this is a {\it regular sequence of closed subschemes of $X$} if, for each $i\in \{1,\ldots, m\}$ and every point $P\in \Supp Y_i$, there exists a regular sequence $f_1,\ldots, f_i\in \mathcal{O}_{X,P}$ such that for $1\leq j\leq i$, the ideal sheaf of $Y_j$ is locally given by the ideal $(f_1,\ldots, f_j)$ in $\mathcal{O}_{X,P}$. \end{definition} \begin{remark} If divisors $D_1,\ldots, D_m$ intersect properly on $X$, then the chain of intersections $D_1\supset D_1\cap D_2\supset\cdots\supset \bigcap_{i=1}^m D_i$ forms a regular sequence of closed subschemes of $X$.
-Moreover, if $X$ is smooth and $D_1,\ldots,D_m$ are in general position, then this chain of nested intersections is a regular sequence. \end{remark}
+The proof of Theorem~\ref{mainTheorem2} builds on the techniques developed in \cite{HLX} for the surface case, together with a generalization of their main theorem to the setting of a regular sequence of closed subschemes of $X$, defined as follows: